Toggle: English / Spanish

 A lower-than-normal amount of platelets may lead to excess bleeding.

-Most people with Fanconi's anemia have some of these symptoms:
+Most people with Fanconi anemia have some of these symptoms:

-Bone problems (especially the hips, spine or ribs, can causes a curved spine (scoliosis
+- Bone problems (especially the hips, spine or ribs, can cause a curved spine (scoliosis)

-Changes in the color of the skin, such as:
+- Changes in the color of the skin, such as darkened areas of the skin, called café au lait spots, and vitiligo

 - Deafness due to abnormal ears